 An entity applies the amendments to transactions that occur on or after the beginning of the earliest comparative period presented for annual reporting periods on or after January 1, 2023.
-The Group adopted the amendment beginning January 1, 2023.
+The Group is assessing the impact of this amendment.

-Amendments to PAS 8, Definition of Accounting Estimates
+• Amendments to PAS 8, Definition of Accounting Estimates